Railroad line could become relevent again a century after being abandoned

 The corridor was abandoned in the early 1980s but remained undeveloped until the city bought the right of way in the early 2000s.

 Highfill has evolved, transportation-wise, over the years from rails and steam engines to runways and jet airplanes.
-The community was founded as a railroad town, shipping apples from the orchards early settlers had planted around the town, according to historians.
+The community was founded as a railroad town, shipping apples from the orchards early settlers had planted in the area, according to historians.

 Jason Woodward and Silas Gorden acquired land shortly before the Civil War in the area that would become Highfill.
 The town was named for Hezekiah Highfill, a Civil War veteran who bought land near Woodward's and Gorden's in 1885, according to the Encyclopedia of Arkansas.
 All three families established apple orchards on their land.